-Document Submission May 2023 for adoption and implementation during the 2023-2024 Academic Year
+Document Submission May 2025 for adoption and implementation during the 2025-2026 Academic Year Original Document Submission: May 2019 for adoption and implementation during the 2019-2020 School Year

 I. INTRODUCTION

 Recognizing the value of school counseling in our schools, the Whitehall Central School District has agreed to adopt a comprehensive school counseling and guidance program.